 Signage and pole maintenance is also a relatively inexpensive way to improve residential parking management.
-Currently in Burlington, on a typical 500' block with good visibility and parking on one-side of the street, sign installation costs roughly \$506 for small signs and \$606 for larger signs.^{xi} upgrade, new parking signs are being installed to improve the guidance provided to motorists for finding available public parking.
+Currently in Burlington, on a typical 500' block with good visibility and parking on one-side of the street, sign installation costs roughly \$506 for small signs and \$606 for larger signs.xi

 The City is currently updating its citywide wayfinding system by installing new signs directing the public to key areas such as the Waterfront and Church Street.
-As part of the Wayfinding
+As part of the Wayfinding upgrade, new parking signs are being installed to improve the guidance provided to motorists for finding available public parking.

 Ithaca's Public Works Department is in charge of sign construction.
 Through the General Fund, the department puts about four signs on each street.
-Each sign costs \$25 and typically lasts 5 years.^{xii}
+Each sign costs \$25 and typically lasts 5 years.xii

-Boulder's city manager appoints a traffic engineer who is responsible for constructing residential parking signs, among other duties.^{xiii} It typically costs \$100 per sign, and two signs on block faces.^{xiv}
+Boulder's city manager appoints a traffic engineer who is responsible for constructing residential parking signs, among other duties. xiii It typically costs \$100 per sign, and two signs on block faces. xiv

 Charlottesville's Public Works Department designs and installs signs with funding from the General Fund.
-Because most of their signs are simply replacements of signs that have already been designed, costs are minimal.^{xv}
+Because most of their signs are simply replacements of signs that have already been designed, costs are minimal.xv

 The City's Streets Maintenance Division installs and maintains all road signs in San Luis Obispo, including those that designate restricted parking hours in Residential Parking Districts.
 The Streets Maintenance Division bills Parking Services for the installation and payment of physical signage.
 In May 2014, the residents of Mission Orchard successfully petitioned to become a Residential Parking District.
 This parking district includes portions of a five-block area.
-Parking Services paid \$21,000 to buy signs, signposts, installation labor, permit printing, and any miscellaneous items for the newly installed district.^{xvi}
+Parking Services paid \$21,000 to buy signs, signposts, installation labor, permit printing, and any miscellaneous items for the newly installed district.xvi

 The City is improving wayfinding and signage through ongoing City projects.
-However, with the implementation of all other recommended Strategies, the City, through the Department of Public Works, should conduct an annual review the appropriateness of the current signage to determine whether improvements can be made to improve information clarity and reduce confusion.
+However, with the implementation of all other recommended Strategies, the City, through the Department of Public Works, should conduct a five-year review the appropriateness of the current signage to determine whether improvements can be made to improve information clarity and reduce confusion.